Click here for Daymond John and what you need to know about tuxedo rentals.

-Tuxedo: The tradition is a black* dinner jacket worn with a cummerbund or vest, white tuxedo shirt, black dress slacks with a satin or silk stripe down the leg matching the dinner jacket and the dress shoes.
+Tuxedo: The tradition is a black* dinner jacket worn with a cummerbund or vest, white tuxedo shirt, black dress slacks with a satin or silk stripe down the leg matching the dinner jacket, and dress shoes.

 White Tie: Tailcoat rather than a dinner jacket, worn with a white pique vest and white bow tie.

 *Todays “black” includes blue or gray hues, often matched to the brides’s gown.

 Wedding Guests: Take Your Cue from the Wedding Invitation